Approximate Bayesian Computation for Finite Mixture Models

-One of the advantages of ABC-PMC over the basic ABC algorithm is that, starting from the second iteration, rather than drawing proposals from the prior distribution, proposed particles are drawn from the previous step's ABC posterior according to their importance weights.
+One of the advantages of ABC--PMC over the basic ABC algorithm is that, starting from the second iteration, rather than drawing proposals from the prior distribution, proposed particles are drawn from the previous step's ABC posterior according to their importance weights.
 Then, instead of using the actual proposed value that was drawn, it is perturbed according to some kernel.
-There are a number of possible kernel functions, $K(\cdot \mid \cdot)$, to perturb the proposed particles. \cite{BeaumontEtAl2009} suggest a Gaussian kernel centered on the selected element from the previous iteration and a variance equal to twice the empirical variance of the previous iteration's ABC posterior.
+Constructing computationally efficient perturbation kernels is crucial to improve the computational performance of the ABC algorithm \citep{filippi2013optimality}.
+There are a number of kernel functions, $K(\cdot \mid \cdot)$, available for perturbing the proposed particles.
+Beaumont et al. \cite{BeaumontEtAl2009} suggest a Gaussian kernel centered on the selected particle from the previous iteration and a variance equal to twice the empirical variance of the previous iteration's ABC posterior.
 This is a reasonable choice if there are no constraints on the support of the parameter of interest.
-However, when constraints on the parameter support are present, such as for variances or mixture weights, a perturbation kernel should be selected so that it does not propose values outside the parameter's support.
+For the means and the variances of the mixture model, a multivariate Gaussian distribution and a multivariate Gaussian distribution truncated to $\mathbb{R}_{+}$ were used, respectively.
+Both perturbation kernels are assigned variances per the suggestion from Beaumont et al. \cite{BeaumontEtAl2009} (i.e., variances set to be twice the empirical variances of the previous iteration's ABC posteriors).
+When constraints on the parameter support are present, such as for variances or mixture weights, a perturbation kernel should be selected so that it does not propose values outside the parameter's support.
 When moving the selected values for the mixture weights, not only is there the constraint that each mixture weight component must be in $[0,1]$, but it is also required that $\sum_{i = 1}^{K} f_{i} = 1$, making the Gaussian kernel inappropriate.